Skip to Content

 In Mount Ida, you can dig for gems at the Wegner Quartz Crystals Mines or the Dixie Crystal Mining Company for a small fee.

-Some other great locations include the Sweet Surrender Crystal in Washita, or the Jim Coleman Crystals, and Ron Coleman Mining in Jessieville.
+Some other great locations include the Sweet Surrender Crystal in Washita, the Jim Coleman Crystals, and Ron Coleman Mining in Jessieville.

 Types of Rocks in Arkansas